slmdev/sp/README.md

 MAE MLP (o8): 0.01619
 ```

-The second model tries to soley predict the next weeks movement (up/down) via a MLP classifier
+The second model tries to soley predict the next weeks movement (up/down) via a MLP classifier.
 The model has 1 hidden layer with 32 units, ReLU activation function, adam optimizer and softmax output.

 Output of the model is the probability of guessing the movement right:
 ```